codefellows-javascript-401d17/06-tcp_servers/README.md

 # The following are basic instructions:
 ## Start the server:
-####Requirements: Node is installed and navigated to the working directory of the chat room application.
+#### Requirements: Node is installed and navigated to the working directory of the chat room application.
 ## Instructions:
-Run
 ```
 npm I
 ```